 Frequently Asked Questions

-I've found a kitten - what should I do?
+I've found a kitten.
+What should I do?

-First - we want to wait and see if mom returns.
+First, wait and see if mom returns.
 It is in our nature to want to help these fragile felines; however, in many cases, mom isn't too far away.
 If you don't see the mother cat for 8 consecutive hours, then you can step in and care for the kittens until they are old enough to find homes.
 These newborn felines are too young to stay in a shelter environment, and shelters are often too overcrowded to accommodate these new additions.

-Kittens will need a safe, quiet place to grow.
+Kittens need a safe, quiet place to grow.
 Once they are 8 weeks or 2 pounds, they can be spayed or neutered, vaccinated and rehomed.

-These kittens are definitely abandoned and mom has not returned for them - what can I do?
+These kittens are definitely abandoned and mom has not returned for them.
+What can I do?